lkilpatrick/gitstream-mkdocs/docs/11_github-app-onboarding.md

 !!! attention

-    To get the full potnetial using gitStream, you need to set it as required check.
+    To get the full potential using gitStream, you need to set it as a required check.

 To make sure gitStream can block PRs from merging under certain conditions, you should set the following: